Vinyovoy95/audio_transcription_tool/readme.md

     "data_modificacao": "2025-04-28T15:42:30",
     "transcricao": "Hello, this is the content transcribed from the audio file."
 }
 Current Status

-✅ Stable and operational: The script has been tested and validated.
+✅ Stable and Operational: The script has been extensively tested.

-🛠️ Extensible: Future improvements such as multi-language support and error handling enhancements can be easily incorporated.
+🛠️ Extensible: Easily adaptable for future improvements such as:

+Multilanguage transcription

+Advanced error handling

+Audio segmentation and speaker identification